walmarek/Best-Wood-World-JS/README.md

 For beginning I used HTML, CSS and JavaScript but website is in building stage so after some time there should be some more interesting features.

-Please check and share your thoughts.
+Please check and share your thoughts on website.

 - 👯 At the moment I'm working o other project as well [**CURRENCY CONVERTER**](https://walmarek.github.io/currencyConverter)